 That is a huge potential increase in average order value.

-You can use AI for live chat by offering a customer service bot or, even better, through a personal shopping assistant like Sleeknote’s Guide Your Visitors.
+You can use AI for live chat by offering a customer service bot or, even better, through a personal shopping assistant in an onsite campaign.

 Outdoor clothing brand, The North Face, has a bot to help customers find the perfect jacket: